 You will also meet so many people if you stay in hostels as many people travel solo around Iceland.
 It’s nice to spend time alone in the days and be sociable in the evenings.

-the ring road? ong is
+How long is the ring road?

 The ring road is 1332 kilometres or 828 miles.
 If you drove it without stopping (please don’t do that) it would take 15-20 hours.
-Please bare in mind that driving in Iceland takes a lot longer than you’d imagine.
+Please bear in mind that driving in Iceland takes a lot longer than you’d imagine.
 You have to allow for unpredictable weather, sheep obstructing the road and compulsory photo stops approximately every 4-5 minutes.

 I generally found a 3-4 hours drive with 3-4 scheduled stops plus a few additional photo opportunities along the way, generally took me 9-12 hours each day.
 That said you could probably do it quicker if you’re not as fussy about your photos as I am.
 Setting up my tripod multiple times a day definitely ate into my drive time!